Maestro (2023 film): Box office

-Although Netflix does not publicly report box office grosses, IndieWire estimated the film made about $200,000 from eight theaters in its opening weekend (and a total of $300,000 over the five-day Thanksgiving frame), which would make it the most successful debut for the company since at least 2019.
+Although Netflix does not publicly report box office grosses, IndieWire estimated the film made about $200,000 from eight theaters in its opening weekend (and a total of $300,000 over the five-day Thanksgiving frame).

 Critical response

 Bradley Cooper and Carey Mulligan garnered critical acclaim for their performances and earned Academy Award nominations for Best Actor and Best Actress.

+Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on 62 critics, indicating "generally favorable" reviews.

 The performances and Cooper's direction received praise, with BBC Culture's Nicholas Barber complimenting Cooper's "technical virtuosity" and ability to "fulfill [his] ambitions with flair", and David Rooney of The Hollywood Reporter lauding the film's depiction of marriage and describing Mulligan's role as "heartbreaking".
 Adam Graham of Detroit News wrote, "Maestro comes alive as Cooper filters Bernstein's passion for life and all its grand indulgences into an intensely physical performance, which peaks in a sweat-drenched conducting sequence that bursts off the screen."

 Conversely, Richard Brody of The New Yorker criticized the film for disregarding parts of Bernstein's life, writing that "The movie's general lack of candor matches its scrupulous avoidance of controversy and complexity, which does no justice to the complex and controversial characters at the center of the film."

 In a review for El País, Carlos Boyero wrote: "Cooper whimsically uses color and black and white to portray his life, and exotic planning to recount Bernstein’s present and past.
 And in the way he describes him, I fail to figure out where his appeal and genius lies.
 I’m getting confused.
 I just don’t like him, I don’t care about him, I’m not bothered about his achievements and his failures." while la La Repubblica called the film "a non-conventional biopic, part musical, part melodrama".

 Filmmakers A. V. Rockwell, Chloe Domont, Chad Hartigan, Don Hertzfeldt, Laurel Parmet and Paul Schrader all cited it as among their favorite films of 2023.